gradle/gradle/design-docs/dependency-management-for-custom-components.md

 - Plugins declares that component type represents a library.
 - Change project dependencies to allow a 'library' attribute to be specified.
     - Cannot use with 'configuration' or 'artifact' overrides with 'library'.
+    - Cannot use 'transitive' flag or 'exclude' rules overrides with 'library'.
 - When resolving such a dependency, consider only the binaries of the requested library component.
     - Fail if not exactly one such binary.